JabirAlam/What-Next-Hackintosh/README.md

 actually, OpenCore Legacy Patcher might be able to do something! you see, since future macs will be with Apple Silicon, OpenCore can just run a future version of macOS that supports Apple Silicon on future macs.
+If the OpenCore Legacy Patcher Developers configure it to do so, unless no hope with OpenCore Legacy Patcher.

 # Conclusion: